CHAPTER 1: THE MEETING

 "So," the god said after a pause, casual as a breeze, "you sure you want the void?
 No last-minute change of heart?"

-The god's expression shifted, not to anger, but to a puzzled, almost curious narrowing of his eyes.
-"That's… disappointing.
+The god's expression shifted—not to anger, but to a puzzled, almost curious narrowing of his eyes.
+"No. But it's rather… disappointing.
 This makes things hard."
 He shrugged slowly.
 "You know, I thought you might change your mind.
 I would really like to return you, but I can't."

 The god's smile twitched, a fraction out of time.
-"Oops, me and my blabbering mouth," He leaned forward a hair, voice calm but thinly edged.
+"Oops.
+Me and my blabbering mouth."
+He leaned forward a hair and said.
 "Sorry, must have slipp—"

+John cut him off.
 "Is this a joke to you?
-You just dragged me out of the only peace I've had, and now, you sit there, a guy who says he is a god, but acting like a fucking child, while I'm stuck listening.
-If you are so bored and this is your idea of divine entertainment, it's stupid."
+You dragged me out of the only peace I've had, and now you sit there—a guy who says he's a god but acts like a fucking child—while I'm stuck listening.
+If you're bored and this is your idea of divine entertainment, it's stupid."

+The god's smile deepened.
 "Stupid?
-Hmm no, John… you mistake my indulgence for childishness.
+No, John.
+You mistake my indulgence for childishness.
 Children play with toys.
 I play with lives.
-What you call peace was nothing but oblivion... the refuge of a coward.
+What you call peace was nothing but oblivion—the refuge of a coward.
 I tore you from it because I had a use for you.
-You looked like an interesting toy.
 Never confuse my amusement with mercy."

 The god's smile didn't falter, though for an instant it stretched wrong, teeth not quite following the curve of his lips, colors in his eyes slipping just a fraction offkey.
 He let the silence hang, then exhaled softly, almost bored.